Samsung Galaxy A37 vs Galaxy S25 FE: Expected differences

 In other words, the A37 will come with a very familiar camera system — one we already know what to expect from.
 Samsung might improve the image processing slightly, but the A37 is not expected to bring about any major improvements on this front.

-The S25 FE, on the other hand, uses a far more capable triple-camera system with a 3x optical telephoto lens (instead of the A37’s macro camera) and a better ultrawide.
-Its main 50 MP camera earned 79 points in our testing, and its total PhoneArena Camera Score climbed to 143, which is very high for this price segment.
-The selfie camera was also upgraded to 12 MP.
+The Galaxy S25 FE uses a much more capable triple-camera system, adding a 3x optical telephoto instead of the A37’s macro camera, along with a better ultrawide.
+Its 50 MP main camera scored 79 points in our tests, pushing its total PhoneArena Camera Score to 143.
+The selfie camera is also upgraded to 12 MP.

 The difference in image quality will likely be even more noticeable when recording video.
 The S25 FE scored 139 overall, while the A-series has historically struggled with video performance.